Lev Shlosberg: Career

 He also ran in the simultaneous Pskov Oblast Assembly elections.
 On 3 August 2021 his registration as a candidate was declined, due to alleged links with banned Anti-Corruption Foundation.
 However, on the next day he was registered, due to the fact that the court decision to ban Anti-Corruption Foundation was not yet final.
 Regarding State Duma elections, however, on 9 August 2021 Moscow city court annulled his registration as a candidate, also due to alleged links with Anti-Corruption Foundation.
 Then he was also excluded from the federal Yabloko party list.

 In April 2022, following the increased repression after the 2022 Russian invasion of Ukraine, Russian police filed charges against him and his wife for having "discredited" the Russian military.

-In January 2025, Schlosberg was charged under the Russian foreign agent law and prohibited from leaving Pskov Oblast.
-As of March 2025 Schlosberg has been indicted and trial is upcoming.
+In January 2025, Shlosberg was charged under the Russian foreign agent law and prohibited from leaving Pskov Oblast.
+As of March 2025 Shlosberg has been indicted and trial is upcoming.

+On 10 June 2025 he was indicted on the "discreditation of the Russian military charges" (part 1 of the Article 280.3 of the Russian Criminal Code) and was placed under house arrest.

+On 3 December 2025 he was indicted for the third time under different war censorship statute - "spreading false information about the Russian army (part 2 of the Article 207.3 of the Russian Criminal Code) - for a Telegram post made in February 2022 (even though the actual war censorship laws were signed into law in March of that year).
+On 14 August 2026 the prosecution asked for a sentence of 12 years and 1 month on charges of "discrediting" the Russian military and spreading "fake news" about it.
+Three days later he was sentenced to 11 years and 1 month in prison by the Pskov City Court.